 As a violinist, violist, and vocalist, Abby is a versatile and expressive performer who is equally at home across a wide breadth of genres.
 They have performed with artists including Angel Olsen, Kishi Bashi, Lady Lamb, Carla Kihlstedt, Shattered Glass, Mirah, Darlene Love, Jherek Bischoff, Ava Luna, Tredici Bacci, Bent Knee, The California Guitar Trio, the Brooklyn Orchestra, and the Phoenix Orchestra.
 Other projects include the Xanthoria Quartet, a string quartet which performs new and old works, and The Jessica Pavone String Ensemble.

 Abby has performed on The Tonight Show, at SXSW, Winter JazzFest, Panama Jazz Festival, Redbull Music Festival, National Sawdust, Carnegie Hall, and Lincoln Center.
 She is featured on over 40 studio albums.

+Abby has been an artist in residence at the Banff Center for the Arts, the Turkey Land Cove Foundation for the Arts, and The Panama Jazz Festival.
 She received a B.M. in Violin Performance from Eastman School of Music and an M.M. in Contemporary Improvisation from The New England Conservatory.
-Originally from Missoula, MT, she currently lives in Brooklyn, NY.
+Originally from Missoula, MT, they currently live in Brooklyn, NY.